 top of page

-Does solar increase property value in 2023?
+Does having a solar system increase my property value?

-Updated: Nov 22, 2023
+Updated: Nov 11

 There is no doubt installing solar can save you big bucks on your electricity bills, but did you know it can also positively influence your home’s value?
 Installing a good quality solar power system is a simple thing you can do to give your property a competitive edge – particularly as more people are becoming environmentally aware.